Get Started

 Do Your Research

-An important principle of procurement negotiation is to do your research.
+An important principle of procurement contract negotiation is to do your research.
 Think of yourself as an investigator.
 What can you dig into about your supplier?
 What is important to them?
 What do they avoid?

 Do your due diligence in researching everything you can about your supplier’s business.
 Read their annual reports and dive into the details.
 Try to learn which of their products or areas of business are doing really well and which are struggling.